apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**4 killed, 2 hurt in separate aircraft accidents near Oshkosh, Wisconsin**
+**American nurse and child kidnapped in Haiti**

-You can read more about it [here](https://www.cbsnews.com/news/4-killed-2-hurt-mid-air-helicopter-collision-plane-crash-into-lake-oshkosh-wisconsin/).
+You can read more about it [here](https://www.cnn.com/2023/07/29/americas/haiti-kidnapping-nurse/index.html).

 ## Requirements
 - Python 3.8